alphagov/govuk-developer-docs/source/manual/alerts/email-alert-api-app-healthcheck-not-ok.html.md

 In this case, ensure the contents of the  `govuk::apps::email_alert_api::email_address_override_whitelist` key in [hieradata](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/common.yaml) and [hieradata_aws](https://github.com/alphagov/govuk-puppet/blob/master/hieradata_aws/common.yaml) matches the members of the staging/integration Notify teams.

-You can login to the Notify account by going to [https://www.notifications.service.gov.uk]().
-The login credentials are in the [2nd line password store][password-store] under `govuk-notify/govuk-email-courtesy-copies`.
+You can login to the Notify account by going to the [GOV.UK Notify Admin Interface](https://www.notifications.service.gov.uk).
+The login credentials are in the [2nd line password store][password-store] under `govuk-notify/2nd-line-support`.

 [password-store]: https://github.com/alphagov/govuk-secrets/tree/master/pass/2ndline/govuk-notify